Signing of the US Constitution: A great political milestone in Human History |

 A pure (non-republican) democracy can, due to no more than emotional swings of public mood or fervor of a group aroused in pursuit of self-interest, become indistinguishable from an Ochlocracy or Mobocracy (Historian Edward Gibbons has furnished gruesome tales of episodic Rule by Mobs in ancient Rome.
 I will also examine the contemporary instances of Rule by Crowd in the second part of this article).
 Alexis De Tocqueville, the French historian and political thinker, meant something not dissimilar by the popular phrase that he coined in 1800s - ‘Tyranny of the Majority’.
 Potential tyranny is inherent in a system of Unlimited Rule by an Omnipotent Majority.

-the first modern Republic of the World (est 1780)
+Seal of the short-lived Republic of Massachusetts: the first modern Republic of the World (est 1780) |

 A Republic, on the other hand, is basically a polity in which the political power that is exercised is somehow limited.
 In most modern republics, the basis of such a limitation is usually a rational-legal charter known as the Constitution.
 So a genuine republic means, in contemporary political context, a one that is bound by the values of its Constitution.
 But political thinkers (from antiquity and ever since) have refined and elaborated upon this basic framework to expound certain operative principles, which by the doctrine of Necessary Implication, must of essence constitute a true republic.